caciviclab/caciviclab.github.io/CODE_OF_CONDUCT.md

-If a participant engages in harassing behavior, the organizers may take any action they deem appropriate, including warning the offender or expulsion from Code for America network activities, events, and digital forums.
+If a participant engages in harassing behavior, the organizers may take any action they deem appropriate, including warning the offender or expulsion from CA Civic Lab network activities, events, and digital forums.

 If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact a member of the event staff or forum